tmtsoftware/esw/docs/src/main/scripts/dsl/services/location-service.md

 Filters locations based on the provided prefix string.
 As with the CSW Location Service, the method filters for all locations with prefixes that start with the provided string.

-In the following example, it receives a list of all of the components registered with prefixes that start with: `IRIS.filter.`
+In the following example, it receives a list of all the components registered with prefixes that start with: `IRIS.filter.`

 Kotlin
 :   @@snip [LocationServiceDslExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LocationServiceDslExample.kts) { #list-locations-by-prefix }